Buzzy-Buzz/webui-popover/README.md

 WebUI-Popover
 =============

+NOTE: this is just a temporary build to deal with https://github.com/sandywalker/webui-popover/pull/262/commits/8f52502d229f2a61af7e8ef01548e00ceff9b3c7 waiting for Pull Request.
+Hopefully this will be accepted and we can move back to using https://github.com/sandywalker/webui-popover

 A lightWeight popover plugin with jquery, enchance the  popover plugin of bootstrap with some awesome new features.
 It works well with bootstrap, but bootstrap is not necessary!